wilsonmar/drones/proposal.md

 (Operation of multiple drones at the same time is beyond the scope of this current challenge, but it is one aspect why drones need to prioritize some areas over others.)

-STRATEGY 3: Pictures from the drone would <strong>go through the mobile phone</strong>
+STRATEGY C: Pictures from the drone would <strong>go through the mobile phone</strong>
 which receives and forwards media from the drone to the server, then notifies the drone with information from the server.

 The location of obstacles identified by the drone but not recognized are transmitted back to the server to refine object recognition algorithms.

-STRATEGY 4: Images taken are saved on a server's database for comparison across time, and to use for the basis of additional learning.
+STRATEGY D: Images taken are saved on a server's database for comparison across time, and to use for the basis of additional learning.

-STRATEGY 5: Pictures are used by the server to construct a <strong>3D model</strong> of the terrain and obstacles.

-STRAGEGY 6: On its way, the drone takes pictures of what’s enroute, building a full catalog of the field.
+STRAGEGY E: On its way to a waypoint/destination, the drone takes pictures of what’s enroute, building a full catalog of the field.
 Each image is time and geo-coded with elevation data.

-STRATEGY 7: The higher the resolution of the camera on the drone, the higher the drone can fly.
+STRATEGY F: The higher the resolution of the camera on the drone, the higher the drone can fly.
 Upon takeoff, the drone <strong>first flies high</strong> over the middle of the field to be at a high vantage point for taking a hi-res overview picture used to identify objects and prioritize waypoints.
 "Conventional" approaches (such as the CNN Google uses) are based on the 2-dimentional pictures.